-For Mike Schroeder, former Human Resources vice president at Rambus, you can’t talk about leadership in business—or really in any arena—without talking about ethics.
+For Mike Schroeder, Vice President Human Resources at View/Dynamic Glass, you can’t talk about leadership in business—or really in any arena—without talking about ethics.
 As someone who started working in Silicon Valley in the 80s, Schroeder has observed, “Good people want to work for leaders who are ethical.
 It’s a huge factor.
 You see a lot of companies come and go or get into issues because of leadership that becomes pressured and cuts corners.
 You can’t build a lasting, great company on unethical behavior.”

 Schroeder finds the chance to interact with executives at other organizations particularly useful.
 “Mixing with other companies is invaluable, hearing what’s happening at XYZ company and thinking about where we are on the issue.”

-“It’s been a fabulously rich source of material that could be applied to our efforts to improve leadership at Rambus,” Schroeder says, “to broaden our spectrum of concern from day-to-day issues to the broader challenges that can get people cornered in ethical spots.”
+“It’s been a fabulously rich source of material,” Schroeder says, “to broaden our spectrum of concern from day-to-day issues to the broader challenges that can get people cornered in ethical spots.”

 To Schroeder, that goes to the difference between ethics and compliance.
 “Compliance,” he says, “is the black and white, check-the-box approach that helps the board sleep at night.
 Ethics is how you create an environment where you don’t have to worry about compliance.
 If it’s only compliance, you cut off an organization’s ability to learn and understand how to avoid problems.”